Installer Directory

 Environmental Legislation

 There are certain environmental regulations that need to be addressed before installation can take place.
-You see, the open loop systems alter the temperature of the groundwater, while the thermal plumes will affect hydrochemistry and bacteriology.
-A license may also be required, depending on the type of system you wish to install.
-These can be obtained from the Environment Authority, and they should also be contacted with regards to actions that need to be carried out before installation.
+You see, the open-loop systems alter the temperature of the groundwater, while the thermal plumes will affect hydro-chemistry and bacteriology.
+A licence may also be required, depending on the type of system you wish to install.
+These can be obtained from the Environment Agency, and they should also be contacted with regards to actions that need to be carried out before installation.

-The estimates show that ground source heat pumps are able to produce up to 30% of the UK’s heating needs.
+The estimates show that water and ground source heat pumps combined are able to produce up to 30% of the UK’s heating needs.
 This has been possible due to new developments in the field of renewable energy.
-Things like lowered installation costs and the RHI are all contributing factors that have generated interest in heat pumps.
-In fact, in the London area alone there have been around 1,000 applications for open loop systems in the past year – a huge increase.
+Things like lowered installation costs and the BUS are all contributing factors that have generated interest in heat pumps.
+In fact, in the London area alone there have been around 1,000 applications for open-loop systems in the past year – a huge increase.

 Want to Know More?